Zapping wands

 --- @field selectorPosition Vector2

 We create a new target handler derived from the TargetHandler gamestate.
-Next we move on to getValidTargets.
-Where we’ll query the level for valid targets to our action and collect them.
+Next we move on to getValidTargets, where we’ll query the level for valid targets to our action and collect them.
+We can query directly for actors using Query:target(), or if the target is Vector2 we validate against the entire map.

 function GeneralTargetHandler:getValidTargets()